Former Arizona Teacher Brittany Zamora Sentenced To 20 Years For Molesting A 13-Year-Old Student

 As The Inquisitr previously reported, Arizona elementary school teacher Brittany Zamora was arrested earlier this year for allegedly having sex with a 13-year-old student multiple times in her car and classroom, going so far as to grope the boy while the pair were just feet from other students.

-According to MSN News, Zamora was sentenced to 20 years in prison Friday after she pleaded guilty to the charges of molestation.
+According to MSN News, Zamora was sentenced to 20 years in prison Friday after she pleaded guilty to charges of molestation.
 Although the sentence is the lowest possible for her crime and she will get 478 days of credit for time served, Zamora will be on probation for the remainder of her life and must register as a sex offender.

 Zamora apologized to the victims and their families, as well as her own family, and claims to want to focus on getting a degree behind bars, attend counseling, and focus on her future.